Soft and Fluffy Homemade Pumpkin Waffles

 - Grease waffle iron, if necessary.

-- Remove from waffle iron and serve hot, with toppings of choice!
+- Serve hot, with toppings of choice!

 2 Comments